 Have you ever felt like you don’t belong or had someone point the finger?

-Our world is surrounded by people pleasing.
+Our world is surrounded by people-pleasing.
 If people believe in you it gives you a feeling of euphoria and gives you encouragement.

 We all try to do our best but if our best is not always good enough we may get judged.

 People are very competitive and want to be like the Jones’s.
 So if you look like you do not fit in people tend to judge.
 It s the judging that can make you question your abilities.
-Just because your neighbour has a nice house lovely garden and top of the range car, they could be in deed very deep in debt and faking it and have no money in the bank, yet you who on the other hand may have less materialistic things to show but may have gold bullion or hundreds of thousands stock market shares.
+Just because your neighbor has a nice house lovely garden and top of the range car, they could be indeed very deep in debt and faking it and have no money in the bank, yet you who on the other hand may have less materialistic things to show but may have gold bullion or hundreds of thousands stock market shares.